Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Heat Treating Equipment Setters, Operators and Tenders, Metal and Plastic career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Heat Treating Equipment Setter, Operator and Tender, Metal and Plastic is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.|

 |You are interested in circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.|

 |Read production schedules and work orders to determine processing sequences, furnace temperatures, and heat cycle requirements for objects to be heat-treated.|

 |Determine flame temperatures, current frequencies, heating cycles, and induction heating coils needed, based on degree of hardness required and properties of stock to be treated.|